-Due to profoundly poor vision, these reptiles are active after dark, though it’s not unusual to see them prowling during the day in shallow water locations hoping to catch a bite of fish or other small creature they can diet on.
+Due to profoundly poor vision, these reptiles are active after dark, though it’s not unusual to see them prowling during the day in shallow water locations hoping to catch a bite of fish or other small creatures they can diet on.

 The semi-aquatic banded water snake, or Nerodia fasciata, is part of the Colubridae snake family.
 The Colubridae is the largest snake family with 250 genera.
 The Colubrid snake is in locations on every continent except Antarctica.

-The 9 Different Types of Banded Water Snake
+The 9 Different Types of Water Snake

 - Harter’s water snake or Brazos River water snake (Nerodia harteri)